 Seven years after the attempted enslavement of me, an adult child of the older brother setup a nonsensical deal and then lied about me, making this a second generation attack.
 And as my son is a second generation with me, is this a continuing long-running one-sided feud?
 Are they ever going to quit?
 We never did anything to these crazy people and never wanted to have anything to do with any of them.
 They are mean, mean people.

 Even the totally ridiculous faulting of my first son (false arrest #1) for the wreck had me wondering if this highway patrolman had recognized me and was in on the crap.
 That wreck was not an accident.
 It was a drunk driver on the wrong side of the road who rammed and demolished my son's car.
+It only took the trooper an hour and a half to get there with the drunk running at us and screaming because my son had call the sheriff's office and had told him so.

 CLICK ON THE FOLLOWING FOR: